javidwaldron/javidwaldron/README.md

 # Javid A. Waldron
 #### Artistry and Design

 My name is Javid Waldron and I am a creative.
 I work in many different artistic mediums, constantly growing and expanding my knowledge for the life pursuit of making something real that lasts.
 I enjoy working in both traditional and digital art mediums.
 Im currently learning Autodesk Maya and Unreal Engine for 3D development and game design, while taking the occassional lesson on C++ coding.
-If youd like to see my personal art page with more up to date posts please head to my instagram.

 ### Skills:
 💻 Autodesk Maya